ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/_index.md

 learning_objectives:
     - Run the Arm reference CCA software stack on an Armv-A AEM Base FVP platform with support for RME extensions
     - Create a virtual machine in a Realm running guest Linux using a pre-built docker container
-    - Run a simple hello world application in a Realm running guest Linux
+    - Run a simple application in a Realm running guest Linux

 prerequisites:
-    - An aarch64 or x86_64 computer running Ubuntu 22.04.
+    - An aarch64 or x86_64 computer running Linux.
 Cloud instances can be used, refer to the list of [Arm cloud service providers](/learning-paths/servers-and-cloud-computing/csp/).

 author_primary: Pareena Verma